g-gualeni/QtNoid2/DEVELOPMENT.md

 ### Sprint Goals
 - Implementation of the QtNoid::Yaml2Json library
-- Implementaton of QtNoid::App::Config class
+- Implementaton of QtNoid::App::Config class from
 - Implementaton of appConfig global instance
+- Review of Parameter / ParameterList after deriving Config / ConfigFile / ConfigGlobal
 - Release of QtNoid2 version 2.2.0

 &nbsp;

 ### Progress Status

+salvare questo trucco
+QString output2 = QDebug::toString(&param2);

 Implementation of Yaml2Json library
 Is there a reason to keep Txt2Json?
 Maybe it is faster?